How to Become a Great Notetaker

 Tip 6 Visualise Your Notes

-One approach is to use Mindmapping.
+One approach is to use mind mapping.
 It’s a way of laying out information visually.
 It shows the connections between thoughts and ideas.
-Create your own style.
+Create your style.
 Some people love capturing notes via mind maps as it breaks up the monotony of capturing information in a linear format.
 Plus you can find information rapidly.
 The downside is, it can get messy.
 To find out more, read the work of Tony Buzan.

 So to summarise

 Great note-taking is an invaluable part of becoming a great critical thinker.
-It’s particularly important when you’re doing your desk research.
+It’s important when you’re doing your desk research.
 Or when you’re reflecting on what’s being said in a classroom setting or a meeting.
 Use these tips to develop a style and approach that suits you best.
 This way, you’ll be able to retain, reflect, learn and create more effectively.